moodle-an-hochschulen/moodle-atto_styles/README.md

 atto_styles will have to know which CSS classes you want to provide in the Atto styles widget and how they should be called in the widget.

-Please visit Administration -> Site administration -> Plugins -> Text editors -> Atto HTML editor -> Styles settings.
+Please visit Site administration -> Plugins -> Text editors -> Atto HTML editor -> Styles settings.

 There, simply follow the instructions and configure the widget according to your needs.